3a4oT/Texture/docs/BinaryDistribution.md

 ### Which Should You Use?

-**Use Binary Distribution (Objective-C API) if:**
+**Use Binary Distribution if:**
+- You want fastest builds (instant)
+- You need Photos framework (ASMultiplexImageNode with PHAsset)
 - You have an Objective-C codebase
 - You're migrating from CocoaPods/Carthage
-- You want fastest builds
-- You don't need Video/MapKit/Photos features
+- You don't need Video/MapKit features

-**Use Source Distribution (Swift API) if:**
+**Use Source Distribution if:**
 - You have a Swift codebase
 - You want modern Swift APIs for IGListKit
 - You prefer idiomatic Swift naming
 - Build time is acceptable (2-5 minutes)
+- You don't need Photos/Video/MapKit features

 **Use CocoaPods or Carthage (original repository) if:**
 - You need Video (ASVideoNode) features
 - You need MapKit (ASMapNode) features
-- You need Photos framework integration
+- You need Photos framework from Swift source code
 - You're okay with longer build times

 ---